|Mary Wollstonecraft about 1797 by John Opie.

 It was at Johnson’s home for such a gathering in honor of Thomas Paine that Mary first met Goodwin.
 They did not, at first hit it off.
 Goodwin was miffed by what he considered Mary’s rude and persistent cross examination of Payne.

 Johnson helped Mary secure lodgings and subsidized her.
-He gave her employment and exposure as a writer with assignments of review in Johnson’s magazine the Analytical Review.
+He gave her employment and exposure as a writer with assignments of review in his magazine the Analytical Review.
 In this heady atmosphere she thrived, expanding her horizons and interests.
 She studied French and German and quickly mastered both so well that she earned additional income as a translator of literary works.

 By 1786 Johnson was publishing what proved to be a virtual fountain of books by Wollstonecraft, who quickly earned a reputation and a following.
 She had achieved her dream of supporting herself with her pen.